dluismendezpy/dluismendezpy/README.md

 which allows me to stay up-to-date with the latest trends and best practices in the field of software development.
 Furthermore, I have solid soft skills, including the ability to work effectively under pressure, critical thinking, collaborate effectively in work teams, and communicate clearly and precisely.

-In summary, I am a highly skilled and experienced full-stack software developer with solid technical and soft skills, making me a valuable member of any development team.
-I am committed to applying my experience and skills to contribute to the success of the project and the company.
-I consider myself a valuable member of any development team.

 <div align="center">